Don’t want to read the long discussion? …go straight to the conclusion

 I am very happy that I had the chance to educate a young electrician – I have trained apprentices in the past, and enjoy teaching.

 While I have no wish to punish anyone, I am very glad that I had the opportunity to spend nearly one hour with the electrician on the phone and via email.
-I am pretty sure that he has learnt something valuable.
+I am pretty sure that he has learned something valuable.

 This young electrician has a family, and doesn’t want to expose them to risk inadvertently.
 Unfortunately he did so in this instance by not understanding his obligations, and leaving dangers at his clients home.